Home » The Honor System

 [ Back to Top ]

-- At the conclusion of the hearing, the chair will gather all the material evidence, investigative reports, notes, and other records of the investigation and hearing and place them in a file in the Office of Student Conduct and Academic Integrity
+1. At the conclusion of the hearing, the Honor Council president will gather all the material evidence, investigative reports, notes, and other records of the investigation and hearing and place them on file in the Office of Student Conduct and Academic Integrity

-- If the accused student is found guilty or pleads guilty, written notice of the decision is sent to the following parties: (a) the student, (b) the instructor for the course, (c) the dean of the school in which the student enrolled, (d) the registrar of the school in which the student is enrolled, (e) the University registrar and assistant registrar, and (f) other relevant University administrators when suspension or expulsion from the University is involved.
+2. If the accused student is found guilty or pleads guilty, written notice of the decision is sent to the following parties: (a) the student, (b) the dean of the school in which the student enrolled, (c) the registrar of the school in which the student is enrolled, (d) the University registrar and assistant registrar, and (e) other relevant University administrators when suspension or expulsion from the University is involved.
 A copy of the notice also is placed in the Honor Council files maintained in the Office of Student Conduct and Academic Integrity.

-- The accused student may file an appeal from a large or small panel decision with the Appellate Review Board, but must do so within ten days from the date that the student is notified of the determination of the Honor Council.
+4. The accused student may file an appeal from a large or small panel decision with the Appellate Review Board, but must do so within ten days of the hearing date.
 Requests for extensions of time must be submitted to the Chair of the Appellate Review Board prior to the end of the ten-day period.
-The appeal petition and the entire record of the case will be sent to the Chair of the Appellate Review Board who will determine if there are sufficient grounds for an appeal based on the criteria delineated in the appeal procedures.
+The appeal petition will be sent to the Chair of the Appellate Review Board who will determine if there are sufficient grounds for an appeal based on the criteria delineated in the appeal procedures.
 If the Chair affirms that there is sufficient reason for an appeal, the student’s petition is sent to the Honor Council president, or the officer who chaired the hearing, who will draft a response to the student’s appeal upon receipt of the appeal.
 This response will be sent to the accused student for review and additional written comment or reply, if any.
-The appeal, the Honor Council response, the student’s reply or additional comments, and copies of all appropriate evidence are then reviewed and considered by the Appellate Review Board.
+The appeal, the Honor Council response, the student’s reply or additional comments, and copies of all appropriate evidence are then sent to the Appellate Review Board.
 (For more information on grounds for appeal and the procedures of the Appellate Review Board, see the discussion of “Appeals” in Chapter 3 of the Student Handbook.)